carpentries/governance/reports/ec-key-activities-report-August2022-January2023.md

 ### Summary Statement

 [The Carpentries Executive Council](https://docs.carpentries.org/topic_folders/governance/executive-council.html) (EC) is the highest leadership body of The Carpentries, to whom the Executive Director of the Carpentries reports.
-The work and engagement of the Executive Council is performed via the following committees: Officers Committee, Governance Committee, Finance Committee, Communications Committee, Program Committee.
+The work and engagement of the Executive Council is performed via the following committees:
+* Officers Committee
+* Governance Committee
+* Finance Committee
+* Communications Committee
+* Program Committee

 Current members of the EC are:
 * John Chodacki, California Digital Library
 * Konrad Förstner (EC Vice Chair), ZB MED - Information Centre for Life Sciences and TH Köln
 * Abdulai Imoro, National Society of Black Engineers, Ghana